zeroc-ice/ice/js/BuildInstructions.md

     > yarn install
     > yarn run build

-On Windows you need to set the platform and configuration in order to locate slice2js, for example if you have build C++ x64 Release mode you can use the following command to build
+On Windows, you need to set the platform and configuration in order to locate slice2js.
+For example, if you have built C++ with the x64 Release configuration, you can use the following command to build JavaScript:

     > yarn run build -- --cppPlatform x64 --cppConfiguration Release

-alternativelly you can use the CPP_PLATFORM and CPP_CONFIGURATION enviroment
+Alternatively you can use the CPP_PLATFORM and CPP_CONFIGURATION environment
 variables:

     > set CPP_PLATFORM=x64